ecejjar/dockerkube/README.md

 Once up, you can run helm and kubectl inside the container:

-$ docker exec -it <container-name> kubectl get all -n kube-system
+$ docker exec -it my-container kubectl get all -n kube-system

 Since security hasn't been patched yet, you cannot access kubernetes from outside the container for now.